 Director Bay likes to drive around in a small sports car, so what are Grace and Bonecrusher supposed to do?
 Bay’s solution was to bring them to and from sets and outings in their very own Escalade.
 This may sound excessive, but his heart is in the right place.
 It is rumored Bay has been a longtime dog lover and spent his entire Bar Mitzvah bounty on donating to his local animal shelter.

 Taking the Escalade of dog-lover Bay one step further, this is another form of dog pampering.
 It isn’t really a party mansion, but whatever the dog version of a mansion would look like.
 Many celebrities, like Jessica Alba, have factored their dogs first and foremost into their home dcor scheme.
-Alba tells Modern Dog Magazine that she worked with famed dog designer Kari Whitman to make sure her home had the optimal amount of Dogification, from eco-freindly supplies to custom-made bunk beds that are perfectly integrated into the style of the home.
+Alba has worked with famed dog designer Kari Whitman to make sure her home had the optimal amount of Dogification, from eco-freindly supplies to custom-made bunk beds that are perfectly integrated into the style of the home.

 Alba even replaced her Spanish tile with a synthetic dog grass called Forever Lawn, made from recycled tires.
 She gushes to Modern Dog that now the dogs have the biggest playground and were super happy.
 Perhaps Alba has put more time and money into dogifying her home than many of us do on decorations for our children, but her ultimate goal is spreading the word for Ace of Hearts, a charity that has rescued thousands of dogs on death row.
 Rock on Jessica!